Webictbyleo/iamgickpro/API_DOCUMENTATION.md

   /**
    * Type of stock media to search for.
 Specifies whether to search for images or videos from the stoc...
-   * @validation Choice=choices: ['image'  'video']  message: 'Type must be one of: image  video' */ type?: string;
+   * @validation Choice=choices: ['image'  'video'  'shape'  'icon']  message: 'Type must be one of: image  video' */ type?: string;

-  /**
-   * Stock media provider source.
-Specifies which external stock media provider to search.
-Each provid...
-   * @validation Choice=choices: ['unsplash'  'pexels'  'pixabay']  message: 'Source must be one of: unsplash  pexels  pixabay'
-   */
-  source?: string;

 }
 ```